OffchainLabs/arbitrum-sdk/docs/2-migrate.md

 | `checkL1Network` | `checkParentChain` |
 | `checkL2Network` | `checkChildChain`  |

-##### AssetBridger Class Method Parameter Names
+#### AssetBridger Class Method Parameters

-The objects passed to the class methods of classes that inherit from `AssetBridger` have all been updated to reflect the new Parent/Child terminology.
+The objects passed to the class methods of classes that inherit from `AssetBridger` (`EthBridger` and `Erc20Bridger`) have all been updated to reflect the new Parent/Child terminology.

 | v3 Name          | v4 Name              |
 | ---------------- | -------------------- |